shaneporter/movielister/README.md

 This is a little React app, using create-react-app as a starting point, that uses the TMDb API to display a list of 'now showing movies'.
 The user can filter the movies by genre and rating.

-To get it up and running, clone the repo, and do the npm intall, npm start thing 😀
+To get it up and running, clone the repo, and do the `npm install`, `npm start` thing 😀

 The following APIs are used: